Rohit-IISc/QSnake/README.md

   Step 9: Random cell coordinates were chosen to place these items on the grid, excluding the cells having snake or already chosen for another item.

   Step 10: Chosen items along with their X,Y coordinates were passed on to game module for game play.

+Explanation to points 5,6:

+  Comnsider these 1024 states to be houses, each house having a bulb/light of a different intensity.
+When we measure these intensities we find there are only n unique intensities spread across all these houses.
+We start counting the houses associated to each intensity and get the frequency distribution and then the corresponding probabilities.
+These probabilities were used as the probabilities of occurance of each type of poison/food while all being in super-position until collapsed/measured.

+Way Forward:

+1. Currently we used random.random module for choosing the cells to place the items, we intend to use Quantum variant of the same.
+2. We plan on using Quantum enhanced Reinforcement Learning to create an auto-pilot mode where the snake is left to play on it's on and learns to survive in the environment.
+3. Next we plan to optimise the auto-pilot mode for Hamiltonian cycle.